 Before, middle-class jobs were once manufacturing or labor jobs that included a high repetition rate, but they’re now becoming more tech-focused.
 This change toward tech leads to increased complexity, requiring more brainpower than body power.

-With the type of work changing so much and employee output and productivity look vastly different today than it did before, we’re also seeing a shift in the way companies support their employees.
+With the type of work changing so much and employee output and productivity looking vastly different today than it did before, we’re also seeing a shift in the way companies support their employees.
 To take on mentally challenging tasks, people need extra comforts than they needed before.

 Today's work needs empowering leadership, which engenders trust, environments to help them get into the right state of mind, and tools to help them excel at work and in their personal lives.